ForwardFeed/er-future-calc/README.md

 At least one UI is needed, eventually everyone could do their own, but if we had to place an UI somewhere, lets place it here

 - /calc
-The actual code machinery
+The actual calculation machinery

 - /scripts
 any scripts that links this all beautiful world together

-## Should everything be ecmascript based?
+## The RUST + WASM road

-Typescript is a glorified linter for javascript.
+Typescript is a glorified linter for javascript and functionnaly doesn't help about the painpoints when doing maths.
-But I was rather thinking about going the rust and wasm road.
+But I was rather thinking about going the rust and wasm road so I don't struggle with math in calcs.

-### The RUST + WASM road
 It's pretty original, maybe too original.
 But I have it in my head for years now.

 Pros:
 - Real types, like real integer
-- Access to tree shaking algorithm, for multi versionning
+- Access to tree shaking building, for multi versionning

 Cons:
-- typings like with enums is difficult to constraint
+- typings like with enums is difficult to constraint.
 - People having phones who don't support wasm, 4%, will be excluded.

-y'know what fuck it lets ball I want to do that.

 ## Installation